-Are you and your partner at loggerheads over the best way to parent?
+Are you and your partner, or your ex, at loggerheads over the best way to parent?
 Do you have different ideas on how to bring up your children?
-Parenting expert John Sharry of Solution Talk gives some advice, here are some valuable co parenting tips:
+Parenting expert Dr John Sharry of Solution Talk gives some advice, with these valuable co parenting tips.

 One of the biggest challenges of parenting with a partner is the fact that on many occasions you will have different ideas on how to bring up your children.

-Mothers and fathers come with different personalities, different family backgrounds, and different ideas on what is important and this can lead to regular conflict in the parenting stakes.
+Each parent comes with a different personality, a different family background, and different ideas on what is important when it comes to raising their children – and this can lead to regular conflict in the parenting stakes.

 In fact one of the most common arguments between couples is about how to bring up their children and their different parenting styles.
 This seems to be the case whether the parents are married or cohabiting, and even whether they are living together or not (as in the case of separation or divorce).

 You May Also Enjoy 15 Positive Parenting Techniques Every Parent Should Know

 We often hear the idea as to how important it is for parents to work as a team or to present a united front to the children.
 To use a popular metaphor, parents are often advised that they should learn to ‘sing off the same hymn sheet’ so they can act in unison and employ the same approach.

 While at face value this is of course good advice, what I have come to realise is that it is far more important that parents should support each other’s different or unique way of parenting rather than necessarily parenting exactly the same way.

 Children can tolerate a great deal of difference in parenting styles and even tolerate different discipline approaches between their parents without it being detrimental to them.
 In fact such differences can be rich and rewarding to children as they experience two different parenting approaches and learn from two different adult role models about how to behave.